KeckObservatory/mKTL/doc/index.rst

 .. include:: ../README.md

-The source code for mKTL is maintained in GitHub:
+The source code for mKTL is maintained in a GitHub repository:

 https://github.com/KeckObservatory/mKTL